Hilario Grajeda

-Hilario Grajeda (born September 2nd, 1967) is an American soccer referee.
-He has been a referee in Major League Soccer since 2004.
+Hilario Grajeda (born September 2, 1967) is an American soccer referee.
+He was a referee in Major League Soccer from 2004-2018.

+Career

 His first match in MLS was a game between Dallas Burn and Kansas City Wizards in July 2004.
 On July 31, 2013, he was the first referee to try out the "Ref Cam" in a friendly game between A.S.
 Roma and MLS All-Stars, a head-mounted camera that gives the fans the opportunity to see the game in the referee's point of view.

+Grajeda was selected as the referee for the 2013 MLS Cup between Sporting KC and Real Salt Lake and was named MLS Referee of the Year.
+He also whistled the US Open Cup final in 2017.

-After 2018, Grajeda transition to primarily performing the role of Video Assistant Referee.
+After the 2018 season, Grajeda transition to primarily performing the role of Video Assistant Referee.
+He remained on the PRO VAR roster through 2021.